I have come to the realization that I used to be a messy person. I never identified myself as being a messy person, but I was.

 It’s the little things that don’t take too much extra time, that when put together have the overall effect of making life just that much nicer.

-Here are 6 tips I’ve picked up that may also help you:
+Here are 6 simple tips I’ve picked up:

 - Make the bed each morning after throwing back the sheets and letting them air out for a few minutes.